 Remy LeBeau, the mutant who would later become Gambit, was abandoned at birth by his birth father due to his unusual red-on-black eyes (they believed their child was of satanic origins).
 He was stolen from a New Orleans orphanage by the Thieves Guild and given to Antiquary, a collector of children, who considered Remy a perfect work of art.
 There he was given the name Remy and the title Le Diable Blanc (The White Devil), because of an old Guild Prophecy that spoke of a white devil.

 Gambit was created by writer Chris Claremont and artist Jim Lee.
-Gambit's first published appearance was in The Uncanny X-Men Annual #14 but this issue happens after his first full appearance in The Uncanny X-Men #266.
+Gambit's first published appearance was in The Uncanny X-Men Annual issue 14 but this issue happens after his first full appearance in The Uncanny X-Men issue 266 (1990).

 They were ordered to steal from an immortal mutant known as Candra, but were subdued.
-Candra then recognized Remy from a battle she fought with him in her past, that being Remy's future (he travels to the 19th century during his tenure with the X-men).
+Candra then recognized Remy from a battle she fought with his future self in her past (he travels to the 19th century during his tenure with the X-men).
 She sold the two boys to a mutant gangster and child slave trader named The Pig, who planned on selling them to HYDRA as boy soldiers.
 Remy escaped his holding pen and tried to escape, but when Pig caught up with the boys, Remy picked up a playing card, charged it and threw it in Pig's face, thus discovering his new signature move.
 In an attempt to escape, they both jumped off a cliff into the sea.
 Remy was rescued by the Guild, but Etienne drowned.

 The Thieves Guild was at war with the Assassin's Guild, but Remy was meant to be the one to unite the two guilds through an arranged marriage to the head of the Assassin's Guild's granddaughter, Bella Donna, whom he had befriended as a child years before.
 On his wedding day, Remy was challenged to a duel by Bella Donna's brother, Julien.
 When Remy killed him in self-defense, he was banished to ease the tension between the Guilds.